Devolutions/doc/docs/en/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/add-entry-hub-personal-dwl.md

 ## Add a Website Entry

 {% snippet icon.badgeInfo %}
 This section explains how to create an entry with your existing website credentials.
-If you have not yet created an account for the website, follow the instructions in [this topic](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/create-account-website-hub-personal/) instead.
+If you have not yet created an account for the website, follow the instructions in [Create an account for a website in {{ en.DHUBP }} with {{ en.DWL }}](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/create-account-website-hub-personal/) instead.
 {% endsnippet %}

 The website entry is useful for saving your login credentials so that you do not have to remember them.
 These entries are also used by {{ en.DWL }} to recognize a website and [retrieve your credentials](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/retrieve-credentials-hub-personal/).